Topics Map > Recruitment

 Fee Grant Definition and Qualifications

-Fee grants are essentially coupons that cover the application fee for prospective graduate students who qualify.
-There are two types of fee grants, Graduate School Fee Grants and Program Fee Grants, which are explained in further detail below.
+Fee grants cover the application fee for prospective graduate students.
+There are two types of fee grants, Graduate School Fee Grants and Program Fee Grants, explained in further detail below.

 Graduate School Fee Grant

-The Graduate School offers a limited number of application fee grants to make sure that the application fee is not a barrier for students from our key recruiting initiatives.
-To receive a fee grant from the Graduate School, a prospective applicant must be a US citizen, permanent resident, or have Deferred Action for Childhood Arrivals (DACA) status to be eligible.
+The Graduate School offers a limited number of application fee grants to ensure the application fee is not a barrier for students from our key recruiting initiatives.
+To receive a fee grant from the Graduate School, a prospective applicant must be a US citizen or permanent resident to be eligible.
 This restriction does not apply to program purchased fee grants.
-A student applies for a Graduate School Fee Grant via the Fee Grant Verification Form.
+An applicant applies for a Graduate School Fee Grant via the Fee Grant Verification Form.

 Below are screenshots of the different sections of the Fee Grant Verification Form accompanied by a short description.
-Because the form populates different questions dependent on the applicant's information, the best way to review up-to-date version of this application is to go through the application yourself without submitting.
+The form is dynamic based on the applicant's response.

 Introduction